-The MOST form is designed for those facing advanced and life-limiting illnesses.
-Any person, regardless of age, can complete a MOST form in communication with his/her physician.
+The MOST form is designed for those facing serious or progressive illness, progressing frailty or weight loss, or a terminal condition, or who are unlikely to survive cardiopulmonary resuscitation.
+Any person, regardless of age, can complete a MOST form in communication with their physician.